Germania (airline): Budget airline operations as "gexx"

-Germania decided to use its acquired Fokker 100 fleet to build a low-budget airline named "gexx".
+Germania decided to use its acquired Fokker 100 fleet to build a low-budget airline named Germania Express or gexx.
 Set-up as a virtual carrier with flights operated by its mother Germania, gexx commenced short-haul operations out of Berlin Tegel on June 1, 2003.
 Unlike most other airlines, gexx used a fixed-fare scheme - depending the route tickets were sold at a single price with no differentiation concerning time of booking.
 Germania gradually refurbished further Fokker 100, allowing a continued growth of its gexx division.
 Within the first year of operations, gexx handled 1,42 million passengers while maintaining an average load factor of 72 percent and an average ticket fare of EUR 82, allowing a profitable operation.
 At the same time, it operated 15 Fokker 100 to 26 destinations around Europe.

 Following a purchase of a 64% stake in dba (later part of Air Berlin) on 28 March 2005, Germania wet-leased 12 Fokker 100 aircraft to dba.
 At the same time, dba took over Germania Express's 15 established low-cost routes and thus absorbed Germania's gexx brand.
 Germania on the other hand, with all aircraft having been leased to other airlines, no longer offered routes directly to passengers.

 Germania relaunched scheduled flights under its own brand name out of Berlin and Düsseldorf, beginning with the 2008 summer schedule.

 The foundations were laid for the first maintenance hangar at Berlin Brandenburg Airport on 21 March 2011.
 Germania planned to use the hangar together once the airport becomes operational.

 On 3 March 2014, Germania had its traffic rights for flights to Iraq revoked after an intervention by Iraqi Airways.
 On 12 March 2014, Germania was allowed to resume all operations to Iraq with the first flight resuming on the 17 March 2014.